aurelia-contrib/aurelia-dialog-lite/README.md

 * **escDismiss** allows for closing the dialog via the keyboard ESC key.
 * **overlayDismiss** allows for closing the dialog via clicking the overlay element.

+They are the only settings available in aurelia-dialog-lite.

 ### Simplified layout

+Before getting into the code, it's better to understand how aurelia-dialog-lite renders the dialogs.

 For a dialog with following HTML template:
 ```html